 1 First see if anybody (no matter where they are on the list) matches perfectly (6 out of 6) to a kidney offer.
 If yes, the kidney offer goes to that patient.
 If no, proceed to step 2.

-2 Run crossmatches against the kidney offer for the top 20%-30% that have been on the list the longest time.
+2 Run crossmatches against the kidney offer for the top 20%-30% of the list candidates who have the highest points (aka have been on the list the longest time or have high PRA).
 See how many of those 20%-30% people matched and how well, ie assign the match quality points for each candidate that matched.

-3 If none from the top of the list matched, see if anybody at all on the list matches.
+3 If none from the above of candidates matched, see if anybody at all on the list matches.

 4 If nobody got a kidney offer from step 3, send kidney to regional.
 Literature indicates that 80% of the kidneys stay transplanted locally, so Step 4. is used only in 20% of the cases.